 - does the bedding look clean and comfortable?

-2. Know just how much space you are getting
+2. Know how much space you're getting

 A lesson I've learned in my various vacation rental home stays: square footage never tells the whole story and not all space is created equal.